balaasif6789/subdomainenum/README.md

 for domains in $(ls ../Sublist3r/*.*.txt |sed 's/\.txt//'| cut -d "/" -f 3 ); do python takeover.py -d $domains -w ../Sublist3r/$domains.txt ; done  >>takeover

-Using amass for subdomain enumeration
+<b>Using amass for subdomain enumeration <br>

-<br> ./amass -d google.com -o outputfile
+ ./amass -d google.com -o outputfile

 The above command can be used with the for loop command